Xilinx/Vitis-AI/README.md

 If your visit here is accidental, but you are enthusiastic to learn more about Vitis AI, please visit the Vitis AI [homepage](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html) on Xilinx.com

-Otherwise, if your visit is deliberate and you are ready to begin [visit](https://xilinx.github.io/Vitis-AI/) the Vitis AI documentation pages on Github.IO
+Otherwise, if your visit is deliberate and you are ready to begin **[VIEW the Vitis AI documentation pages on Github.IO](https://xilinx.github.io/Vitis-AI/)**

-## Release Notes & Tool Version Compatibility
-Please see version release notes and tool compatibility information [here](docsrc/source/docs/reference/release_notes.md)

 ## How to Download the Repository